September 10, 2012

 SACRAMENTO—In a new report, a group of California's leading education experts formed by State Superintendent of Public Instruction Tom Torlakson called for sweeping improvements to the way teachers are recruited, trained, brought into the profession, mentored, and evaluated.

-"This is the most comprehensive look our state has taken at California's most important profession—teaching—in a generation," said Torlakson, who created the 48-member Task Force on Educator Excellence in January in partnership with the Commission on Teacher Credentialing [http://www.ctc.ca.gov/] (CTC).
+"This is the most comprehensive look our state has taken at California's most important profession—teaching—in a generation," said Torlakson, who created the 48-member Educator Excellence Task Force in January in partnership with the Commission on Teacher Credentialing [https://www.ctc.ca.gov/] (CTC).
 "We are blessed to have many outstanding educators already in our classrooms.
 And every child deserves a great teacher, one who cares for children today and helps prepare them to contribute to the society and economy of the 21st century.

 "Today's report—grounded in research, best practices from our state and around the world, and the realities of California's classrooms—charts a path to reach that goal."